After You Apply

 If you have already submitted your completed application, congratulations!
 Here is some more information you may find helpful as we review your materials.

 Checking Application Status

-Your Slate application status page gives you tools to review a checklist of your application requirements, pay any outstanding application fee, manage details for any outstanding recommendations, update your address or email information, and upload any additional documents.
-When a final decision has been made, there will be a link on this page to view the updated status.
+Your Slate application status page gives you tools to review a checklist of your application requirements, pay any outstanding application fee, manage details for any outstanding recommendations, update your address or email information, and upload additional documents.
+When a final decision has been made, there will be a link on your application status page to view the updated status.

 Receiving an Application Decision